leios/scripts/Upcoming/raytracing.md

 When we put the lens in the simulation, we should be able to see spherical aberration, which is a semi-focusing event on the far side.

-Now, this is still very far from the cool 3d renders you can find online, but to get there, we need to talk about event-driven simulations on thursday.
+**Now, this is still very far from the cool 3d renders you can find online, but to get there, we need to talk about event-driven simulations on Thursday.
 In addition, we will be introducing some naive parallelism later today, which will be used in the next section.

-Again, the homework for this week will be priducing this image I have here with an event-driven simulation, and next week we will talk about 3D, color, recursion, and a whole lot more.
+Again, the homework for this week will be priducing this image I have here with an event-driven simulation, and next week we will talk about 3D, color, recursion, and a whole lot more.**

 Thanks again for watching, and I'll see you next time!